Leveraging LIS & RCM Integration to Improve the Laboratory Billing Process

 - LigoLab works closely with its partner labs every step of the way during the implementation process.
 From domain analysis to validation, to go-live and beyond, the LigoLab implementation and support team guides users throughout configuration while at the same time mitigating risk.
-In 15-plus years of doing business, LigoLab partner labs have never experienced a rollback after go-live, and not a single customer has chosen another system after implementing the LigoLab operating platform.
+In nearly 20 years of doing business, LigoLab partner labs have never experienced a rollback after go-live, and not a single customer has chosen another system after implementing the LigoLab platform.

-- The software solution is ever-evolving and feature-rich.
+- The LIS software solution is ever-evolving and feature-rich.
 Not a day goes by without LigoLab’s talented team developing and deploying a new feature to better serve its partner labs.

-- LigoLab is headquartered in Los Angeles and the company specializes in the development and licensing of software for pathology, clinical, and reference laboratories.
-By partnering with LigoLab, clients gain the deep domain expertise and best practices that come with software developed by pathologists and laboratorians, plus friendly, responsive, and unlimited customer service available 24/7.
+- LigoLab is headquartered in Los Angeles and the LIS company specializes in the development and licensing of software for pathology, clinical, and reference laboratories.
+By partnering with LigoLab, clients gain the deep domain expertise and best practices that come with LIS software developed by pathologists and laboratorians, plus friendly, responsive, and unlimited customer service available 24/7.